neodigm/sample_pwa/README.md

 DataVis 👁️ UX 🍭 PWA 👁️ ThreeJS ✨ Vue  🚀 Svelte ✨ Cypress && JavaScript && TypeScript && Vue.js 🪐

+The Progressive Web App represents the single greatest leap in engagement opportunity since the introduction of the browser.
+Because of its intimate relationship with the phone the potential to influence the [micro-moment behavior](https://www.thescottkrause.com/emerging_tech/curated-pwa-links/) of its user is vast and largely unexplored.

 ---
 #
 [Portfolio Blog](https://www.theScottKrause.com) |